 Alternatively, hopping onboard one of the tourist boats is a great way to enjoy the lagoon for a couple of hours, before setting sail for other destinations.

-Families looking for a day by the beach needn’t look much further.
-On top of powder-soft sands and glorious sunshine, the shore shelves gently into the water, making it ideal for those travelling with little ones.
+Families looking for a day by the beach have definitely come to the right place.
+In addition to powder-soft sands and glorious sunshine, the shore shelves gently into the water, making it ideal for those with little ones who love to splash about.
 The bay is patrolled by lifeguards, so there’s that extra element of safety for children and inexperienced swimmers.

 However, if you want a little more from your holidays to Malta than the chance to top up your tan, the Blue Lagoon in Malta offers an array of watersports.
 Whether you like the idea of zipping across the waters on a set of skis, piloting your own speedboat, or prefer to do things the old-fashioned way with a set of oars, there are plenty of options.